Our Mission

 Bereaved individuals are not getting the support they need

-Research suggests that adverse physical and behavioral health outcomes would be mitigated by systems that are prepared to provide longitudinal support to bereaved families.
+Research suggests that adverse physical and behavioral health outcomes would be mitigated by systems that are prepared to provide longitudinal support to bereaved people.
 Many bereaved persons cited pressure to be “over it” several years after the event, and have expressed negative feelings are exacerbated by lingering grief.

 Populations with a greater need for bereavement care are less likely to access it